JosephSB/MINISPOTIFY-WITH-DOCKER/README.md

-# BACKEND: API MINI SPOTIFY
+# MINISPOTIFY

+## HOW TO USE APP WITH DOCKER
+-   clone repository
+-   modify env in frontend and modify config in backend
+-   run command: docker-compose up -d --build
+-   join to container phpmyadmin (localhost:8080)
+-   import minispotify.sql
+-   open app (localhost:3000)

+## HOW TO USE APP WITHOUT DOCKER

-## INSTALACION Y CONFIGURACION
+### INSTALACION Y CONFIGURACION

 - Crea un servidor local (yo use xammp)
 - Importa a mysql la bd _minispotiffy.sql_